SeriousOldMan/Simulator-Controller/Docs/Virtual Race Strategist.md

 	Important to understand: The simulation will use only those tyre compounds, for which telemtry data is available.
 So even, if you enetered a soft dry compound into the list of available tyre sets for example, it might never be used, if there is no data available.
 So be sure to have driven and recorded at least a couple of laps in varying conditions with all tyre compounds, which are available for the given car / track combination.

+  - Pit Strategy

+	This slider let you define the weight of the first stint.
+Move it to the left and an early first stop is preferred, move it to the right and a late stop will be preferred.
+This is a useful setting for sprint races with one required pitstop, to get out of traffic as early as possible or to create a splash n dash strategy for races without a required tyre change.

 For every slider not at the zero position, different variations of the underlying value will be created as strategy sceanrios, which will be compared at the end for better results.
 The number of variations depend on the slider position.
 The slider more to the right will result in more variations.

 You can use the commands in the *Simulation* drop down menu to start a simulation (similar to use the "Simulate!" button), and to copy the current results over to the *Strategy* tab.
 If you hold the Control key while pressing the "Simulate!" button or choosing the corresponding menu item, the selected scenario will be copied to the *Strategy* tab after the simulation.